Relativity74205/data_engineering_udacity/part_1_data_modeling/project_1_data_modeling_postgres/README.md

 #### Missing features

-- Foreign key relationships between the primary keys of dimensional tables and the columns in the fact table are missing.
-However, enforcing this relationship would make the ETL process harder as the data would have to be loaded into the DB in the correct order and it would have to be complete (which is not the case for this dataset as song_data is missing for most of the played songs).
+- Foreign key relationships between the primary keys of dimensional tables and the columns in the fact table are missing in some cases (songs and artists tables) as entries in these tables are missing for many songplays.

-  Enforcing foreign key relationship in an analytics database does not have the same high priority as in an OLTP database used for production.
-However, at least test queries would have to be written to check for violations in the relationships.
 - Indices on the id-columns in the fact table for faster querying.